gyrdym/ml_algo/README.md

 accuracy on k fold validation: 0.65
 ````

-Let's assess our hyperparameters on test set in order to evaluate the model's generalization error:
+Let's assess our hyperparameters on the test set in order to evaluate the model's generalization error:

 ```dart
 final testSplits = splitData(testData, [0.8]);